feralbughunter/Ferocious-bugs/README.md

 https://feralbughunter.github.io/Ferocious-bugs/

 ## Bug reports
+TXT and yaml format available.

 ### Adding a bug
-Copy one existing bug and change values in the `bug_info.txt` file, add screenshots.
+Copy one existing bug and change values in the `bug_info.txt` and `bug_info.yaml` file, add screenshots.
 Make sure you are using a new number.
 Add the new bug to the appropriate folder.